 Held equity instruments include strategic investments.
-HT has exercised the option of valuing these in the Other comprehensive income without subsequent reclassification.
+The valuation of equity instruments is measured these through Other comprehensive income without subsequent reclassification.
 The reason for this is that strategic investments do not focus on short-term profit maximization.
 Acquisition and sale of strategic investments are based on business policy considerations.
-Dividends are recognized directly in profit or loss in case that they do not constitute a capital repayment.